 Marsh & McLennan Agency (MMA) is an insurance brokerage and consultancy that offers several employee benefits for nonprofits of all sizes, including:

 Participants also have access to a benefit technology platform to help simplify the benefits administration process for you and your employees.
-Learn more and contact MMA if you are interested in taking advantage of these employee benefits options.
+Learn more about MMA's services, how they address nonprofits' top concerns, and contact MMA if you are interested in taking advantage of these employee benefits options.

 *MMA offers benefits services to nonprofits that might not otherwise be available; Center Members, specifically, see significant savings (that often offset the cost of membership).
 Join now to save more.